nedtaylor/athena/README.md

 - ifort -- Intel 2021.10.0.20230609
 - ifx -- IntelLLVM 2023.2.0

+#### Tested compilers
+The library has also been tested with and found to support the following libraries:
+- gfortran -- gcc 12.3

 ### Building with fpm

 The library is set up to work with the Fortran Package Manager (fpm).